414th Fighter Group: Air Defense Command

-The 414th Fighter Group (Air Defense) was reactivated in 1955 at Oxnard Air Force Base, California as part of Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
+The 414th Fighter Group (Air Defense) was activated in 1955 at Oxnard Air Force Base, California as part of Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group assumed the air defense mission, personnel, and equipment of the 533d Air Defense Group, which was simultaneously inactivated.
 Because Project Arrow was also designed to reunite World War II groups and their historic components, the 437th Fighter-Interceptor Squadron moved on paper from Otis Air Force Base, Massachusetts to Oxnard and took over the Lockheed F-94C Starfires of the 533d's 354th Fighter-Interceptor Squadron, which left Oxnard for McGhee-Tyson Airport, Tennessee.

 The 414th became the USAF host organization for Oxnard and was assigned several support organizations to carry out this mission.
 The 414th also provided logistical support for Air Defense Command Air Force Stations (radar sites) in the vicinity of Oxnard.
 The group mission was "to provide [the] southern California area with combat ready aircraft and crews to repel an enemy force attempting to strike against the United States."

-By April 1956, the group had traded in its F-94s for Northrop F-89D Scorpions.
+By April 1956, the group traded in its F-94s for Northrop F-89D Scorpions.
 Like the F-94 it replaced, the F-89D was armed with Mighty Mouse rockets.
 Within a month, the squadron began to receive F-89H aircraft alongside its D models.
 The H model was capable of carrying AIM-4 Falcon guided missiles in addition to its unguided rockets.
 In the spring of 1958 the squadron converted to the most recent Scorpion, the F-89J, which was capable of carrying the nuclear capable AIR-2 Genie as its armament.

 In December 1957, the 66th Fighter-Interceptor Squadron moved from Alaska to Oxnard and was assigned to the group.
 However, the squadron was inactivated the following month without being assigned personnel or aircraft.
 In January 1960 the group began to receive its first supersonic "Century Series" fighter, the McDonnell F-101B Voodoo.
 It continued to fly the Voodoo until September 1968 when the 437th squadron was inactivated and replaced by the 460th Fighter-Interceptor Squadron, which was equipped with the Convair F-106 Delta Dart.
 The F-106s for this conversion came from the inactivating 456th Fighter-Interceptor Squadron at Castle Air Force Base, California.
 The group operated this interceptor until the end of 1969 when it was inactivated as ADC reduced its manned interceptor force in view of the reduced threat to the United States from Soviet bomber aircraft.
 All its components were inactivated as well, except for the 460th, which moved to Kingsley Field, Oregon, where it replaced the 59th Fighter-Interceptor Squadron, a Convair F-102 Delta Dagger unit.